A B C D E F G H I J K L M N O P Q R S T U V W X Y Z # |

 Instructions

-Record total volume and collection time on specimen container and requisition.
-Indicate the patients height (in feet and inches) and weight (in lbs.) on the test requisition.
+Record total volume and collection duration on specimen container and test requisition.
+Indicate the patient's height (in feet and inches) and weight (in lbs.) on test requisition.

 Note: A serum creatinine level must be collected within 24 hours of the beginning or ending of the urine collection.